Stacking MOTS-c & Tesamorelin with Retatrutide

 Maintenance:

-- Reduce retatrutide to the lowest effective dose, often 0.5–2 mg/week for recomp users
+- Retatrutide at the lowest effective dose, often 0.5–2 mg/week for recomp users

-- Tesamorelin to 1 mg nightly for sleep/connective tissue support
+- Tesamorelin at 1 mg nightly for sleep and connective-tissue support

 - NAD+ at 100–150 mg 2-3x a week